 Maggie: Hubricht’s bluestar (Amsonia hubrichtii, Zones 5–8) is a fall favorite.
 Throughout the seasons it has many wonderful colors.
 Hubricht’s bluestar also allows me to mix textures in the garden.
 This perennial draws you in because of its beautiful feathery texture; I always find myself reaching out and petting its soft foliage as I walk by.

 ‘Chocoholic’ bugbane (Actaea ‘Chocoholic’, Zones 4–8) is one of my favorite fall native plants because I am a chocoholic and a plant addict.
 The purple foliage jumps out among other surrounding greens.
 I like planting ‘Citronelle’ heuchera (Heuchera ‘Citronelle’, Zones 4–8) next to it because the chartreuse of the heuchera contrasts with the dark purple-bronze leaves of the ‘Chocoholic’ bugbane.
-It is also attractive when combined with variegated Solomon’s seal (Polygonatum odoratum var. pluriflorum ‘Variegatum’, Zones 3–8).
+Although not native, variegated Solomon’s seal (Polygonatum odoratum var. pluriflorum ‘Variegatum’, Zones 3–8) also makes for a pretty combination when planted together with ‘Chocoholic’.
 I also really like to include a vertical element in my designs with ‘Chocoholic’ bugbane; it’s the perfect early fall perennial.

 Chicago Luster® arrowwood viburnum (Viburnum dentatum ‘Synnestvedt’, Zones 3–9) has dark, metallic blue fruits that ripen in autumn from September to October.
 The shrub also has glossy, dark green leaves that turn a magnificent yellow and bright orange color.
 Based on these seasonal fall characteristics, I would select this cultivar for a hedge or a mass planting in a design.